KhanandaRaihansyah/Paper-Scraper-with-AI-Extraction-AI-Assistant/README.md

 # Paper-Scraper-with-AI-Extraction-AI-Assistant
-An automated academic paper scraping web app leveraging Semantic Scholar &amp; arXiv APIs.
-Features deduplication, publication year filtering, CSV/Excel export, and bulk PDF downloader (ZIP).
+Paper Scraper is a Python-based web application designed to streamline academic literature collection.
+Powered by Semantic Scholar and arXiv APIs, it automatically extracts paper metadata, enforces strict data validation and deduplication, filters publications from 2020 onwards, and provides seamless CSV/Excel exports alongside bulk PDF downloads packaged into a single ZIP file.